-If you’re unsure about any of the steps involved in installing a gas log set, the best course of action you can take is to consult a licensed professional in your area who knows exactly what the job calls for.
+The best course of action you can take is to hire a licensed professional in your area who knows exactly what the job calls for.

 Local, certified plumbers are already up-to-date on your city’s codes and know the exact gas line sizing and pressure your log set requires to operate safely and efficiently.

 Plus, every gas appliance includes detailed warranty information, usually on the first page of the installation manual, that states your gas appliance must be installed by a licensed professional.
 Homeowner installation will void the warranty.